7 Best Carry-On Luggage Bags In Australia For 2025

 • First, it makes airport security checks a breeze.
 Unzip, take out your laptop and whack it onto the conveyor belt – without having to open the main compartment of your cabin bag (and reveal the colour of your underwear to your colleagues or fellow passengers).

 • Second, it acts as your day bag while the main carry-on stays at the hotel.
-Throw in your notepad, a notepad, a pen and a set of headphones, and you’re ready for a day of meetings.
+Throw in your laptop, a notepad, a pen and a set of headphones, and you’re ready for a day of meetings.

 You can make your July uniquely yours by customising it with a short message (between 5 and 20 letters, depending on font), for a $65 fee.
+Customisation voids the 100-day trial and adds three days to shipping times.

 A hidden, stain-proof, and odour-proof laundry bag rolls up and tucks away in a small area of the luggage.
 You can even use it as a cable or accessories pocket when it’s not filled with your clothes.